GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

           return Scaffold(
             appBar: AppBar(),
             body: Center(
-              //use the value getter to get the latest state stored in the ReactiveModel
+              //use the state getter to get the latest state stored in the ReactiveModel
-              child: Text('${counterRM.value}'),
+              child: Text('${counterRM.state}'),
             ),
             floatingActionButton: FloatingActionButton(
               child: Icon(Icons.add),
               //get and increment the value of the counterRM.
-              //on mutating the state using the value setter the observers are automatically notified
+              //on mutating the state using the state setter the observers are automatically notified
-              onPressed: () => counterRM.value++,
+              onPressed: () => counterRM.state++,
             ),
           );
         },